silshack/inls161fall2016/_posts/2016-11-30-recording-and-editing-audio.md

 You should select OGG Vorbis files and under "Name files:" select the middle option, "Numbering before Label/Track Name."

-Choose an export location (you'll be uploading these to CodeAnywhere or Github directly).
+Choose an export location (you'll be uploading these to Cloud9 or Github directly).

 Then press export.